suyashb95/SoftwareOscilloscope/readme.md

 # Software Oscilloscope
-An ongoing python project which takes in data from a serial port and plot graphs using matplotlib
+An ongoing python project which takes in data from any stream(Serial port, TCP socket or any generic stream) and plot it in real time using matplotlib.
+The stream must implement open(), close() and readline() methods to work with the package.

 ## Installation
 * Requires Python 2